koleada/Cyber-Range/Active-Directory/Group-Policy/README.md

 ### Group Policy Hierarchy

 Before implementing Group Policy within a network, one must understand the processing order of Group Policy.
-By processing order, I'm referring to the heirarchy of how Group Policy handles conflicting policies that are applied to a given subject (OU, doamin, etc).
-This is essential for troubleshooting Group Policy like when we are not sure why a specific policy is or is not being applied, or determining where inherited behavior is coming from, etc.
+By processing order, I'm referring to the hierarchy of how Group Policy handles conflicting policies that are applied to a given subject (OU, domain, etc).
+This is essential for troubleshooting Group Policy, like when we are not sure why a specific policy is or is not being applied, or determining where inherited behavior is coming from, etc.

 Group Policy Objects are applied based on specificity, where the most specific rule takes precedence over the less specific ones.